-Prior to placing the breaker in service, perform the following checks:
+Prior to placing the breaker in sevice, perform the following checks:

 - 1. Open all panels and inspect for any shipping damage such as broken parts, loose hardware, etc. - 2.
 Using a 1000 V. megohm tester, check insulation resistance at the bushings phase to phase and phase to ground.
-As a rule of thumb, readings should be no less than 1000 ohms/volt (system voltage).
+As a rule of thumb, readings should be no less than 1000 ohms/volt (system voltage). - 3.
+With the circuit breaker isolated from High Voltage: a) Check the bushing clamp down nuts for tightness (recommended torque 15 ft-lbs).

-- 3. With the circuit breaker isolated from High Voltage: a) Check the bushing clamp down nuts for tightness (recommended torque 15 ft-lbs) - b) Check flex connector bolts at interrupter (recommended torque 55 ft-lbs) - c) Check flex connector bolts at insulator (recommended torque 25 ft-lbs min.) - d) Check flex connector bolts at bushing (recommended torque 40 ft-lbs) - e) Remove all dust and foreign particles from the bushings and interrupters by wiping with a soft dry cloth.
-For more extensive cleaning, a non-flammable solvent should be used. - These checks are part of normal factory quality procedures, however, it is suggested these items be rechecked prior to actual energization. - 4.
-Manually charge the closing springs and close and trip the breaker. - 5.
+- b) Check flex connector bolts at interrupter (recommended torque 55 ft-lbs). - c) Check flex connector bolts at insulator (recommended torque 25 ft-lbs min.). - d) Check flex connector bolts at bushing (recommended torque 40 ft-lbs). - e) Remove all dust and foreign particles from the bushings and interrupters by wiping with a soft dry cloth.
+For more extensive cleaning, a non-flammable solvent should be used.

+These checks are part of normal factory quality procedures, however, it is suggested these items be rechecked prior to actual energization.

+- 4. Manually charge the closing springs and close and trip the breaker. - 5.
 Apply control power and operate breaker electrically. - 6.
-It would be advisable to perform the following: - a) High potential dielectric test. (page 13) - b) Bushing power factor test. (page 13) - c) Contact resistance measurement.
-New breaker should read 150 or less micro ohms, using a DC test instrument. - 7.
+It would be advisable to perform the following: - a) High potential dielectric test (page 14). - b) Bushing power factor test (page 14). - c) Contact resistance measurement.
+New breaker should read 150 micro ohms or less, using a DC test instrument and measured across complete pole unit. - 7.
 If everything is found to be satisfactory, proceed to place breaker in service.